Charcot-Marie-Tooth Disease (CMT)

 Pain Management For Charcot-Marie-Tooth

 The two primary types of pain in CMT are nerve pain and muscle or joint pain.
-Nerve pain can be difficult to manage because it can be spontaneous and unpredictable.
+Nerve pain can be challenging to manage because it can be spontaneous and unpredictable.
 This pain is best managed using medicines prescribed by your neurologist, though newer technologies like TENS units are showing promise in helping with neuropathic pain for certain conditions.

 Muscle and joint pain should be treated on a case-by-case basis, assessing what can be done to ease the load on the joint or muscle and, depending on the severity of symptoms, either support its function or optimise comfort by best accommodating the foot.
 This is where your podiatrist can help.